sst/guide/_chapters/dynamically-generate-social-share-images-with-serverless.md

 title: Dynamically generate social share images with serverless
 date: 2021-06-25 00:00:00
 lang: en
 description: In this chapter we'll look at how to create a serverless service that dynamically generates social cards for our website or blog.
-It uses the Serverless Stack Framework (SST) and Puppeteer to generate these images.
+It uses SST and Puppeteer to generate these images.
 repo: https://github.com/serverless-stack/social-cards
 ref: dynamically-generate-social-share-images-with-serverless
 comments_id: dynamically-generate-social-share-images-with-serverless/2419